Women Beyond Borders

 Lesley Tannahill, also from Japan, calls her entry “Pandora’s Box,” but the items in it are good, not evil.
 She offers the other version of the story: “The box which Pandora opened contained everything that was good and when (against her husband’s advice) she raised the lid, all that was good escaped out into the world.
 I like this story and think it’s a fine metaphor for the creative, open-minded nature of womankind.”2

-Audiences throughout the world can now view the W/BB exhibition via the Internet, including: images of the boxes, exhibition locations, dates, essays, reviews, comments, etc. Sky Bergman, assistant professor at Cal Poly San Luis Obispo, California , worked with her students to design a World Wide Web site for W/BB, in order to create accessibility to the project and to promote communication between artist and audience.
+Audiences throughout the world can now view the Women Beyond Borders exhibition via the Internet, including: images of the boxes, exhibition locations, dates, essays, reviews, comments, etc. Sky Bergman, assistant professor at Cal Poly San Luis Obispo, California , worked with her students to design a World Wide Web site for Women Beyond Borders, in order to create accessibility to the project and to promote communication between artist and audience.
 In commenting on this process,

 2 Joan Crowder, “Box Populi, ‘Women Beyond Borders’ Creates a World Wide Web.”